-By being honest and open with your child, you’re allowing them to retain the necessary information they need to have to be able to make the right choice.
+By being transparent to your kids, you’re allowing them to retain the necessary information they need to have to be able to make the right choice.
 They will be able to decide more and more for themselves which shows strong character and confidence.
 Plus this will form a strong base for positive mental health as well.

 2. Building The Trust

 Regardless of what parents tend to think, just because I’m a parent doesn’t mean that I automatically deserve trust.
 Trust should be earned between both parent and child.
 Of course an aspect of respect should be present at all times.

 But a parent should show that they can be trusted and create a special bond with their child.
 I know from experience that this can create a friendship that is everlasting between my child and myself.

 Related: 11 Reasons Why Trust In A Relationship Is More Important Than Love

 One of the most important aspects a child needs to have a firm grasp on throughout their lives should be their own moral code, their ethics.
 By being honest with your child, not only are you providing a sense of moral clarity, you’ll also be encouraging truthfulness and doing the right thing.

 Have you ever wished that your parents were more honest and open with you when it came to discussing the birds and the bees ?
 When your child becomes a teenager, you must talk to him about topics like sexually transmitted diseases and how some viruses may be the cause of serious diseases like testicular cancer.